-EthosCE has highly configurable credit and certification tools.
-It’s a medical LMS that allows you to create different credit types (CE, CME, CNE, and others) and apply them to one course or full programs on various disciplines.
-You can set a number of credits for each assessment and establish a time limit when credits expire.
+EthosCE LMS has highly configurable credit and certification tools.
+It’s a medical LMS that allows you to create different credit types (CE, CME, CNE, and others) and apply them to one course or full programs in various disciplines.
+You can set a number of credits for each assessment and establish a time limit after which credits expire.

 A great advantage for healthcare organizations is integration with ACCME web services, including ABA, ABIM, ABP, and MOC 2 programs.
 All external credits stored in third-party systems can be united with credits earned in the medical LMS.
 You can make EthosCE a single repository of credits.
 All data is automatically reported to boards and other external systems, including ACCME PARS, CE Broker, CPE Monitor, and others.
 You don’t need to integrate and work with multiple Excel spreadsheets from different systems.

 Public pricing information is unavailable.
-You need to contact EthosCE to obtain current pricing.
-According to Capterra, the starting price of the LMS is $1,750/month.
+You’ll need to contact EthosCE to obtain current pricing.

 - Integration with ACCME web services